belgort-clark/ctec-227-final-project/README.md

 Students can choose to work on their project by themselves or with another student in the class.

-Students will demonstrate their projects to the class on Tuesday, June 18, 2019, at 10:00 AM.
+Students will demonstrate their projects to the class on Thursday, June 18, 2020, at 10:00 AM.

-You will have approximately 5 weeks to complete your work.
+You will have approximately 6 weeks to complete your work.
 When choosing what you want to build, I ask that you take inventory of your skills and don't try and build something that is way out of reach.

 Some of the ideas that the class came up with for projects include: